cscw2015/maverick/Interview Materials/interview_questions.md

 ============
 - What information do you need to share on a day-to-day basis to do your job?
 And how do you accomplish this?
 - Which level of data privacy is required ?
-- How do you ensure that the data you need to share remains private?
+- How do you ensure that the data you need to share that needs to be private remains private?
 - Regarding bill creation:
 	- What channels do you use to collect background data on issues?
 	- How do you collate your data?
 How do you organize it?